akattelu/statistical-ac/README.md

 ## Usage
 * Running the application with the -h flag displays the help usage text
-* Run the server with the following command:
+* Run the server with the following command(Currently the only supported option for n is 2.
+I am working on including 3-5 grams):

 ```
 python3 model.py --n 2 --smoothing interpolated --train-file penn/train.txt --dev-file penn/valid.txt --test-file penn/test.txt  --action server
 ```

-	Currently the only supported option for n is 2.
-I am working on including 3-5 grams.

 * The terminal will hang, and the server will start running.
 * Send a get request to localhost:5000/req with the word parameter as